 4. Khardungla Pass:

-Khardungla pass is located almost 39 km North from Leh.
+Khardungla pass is located almost 39 km North of Leh.
 It is one of the world’s highest motorable passes with an elevation of 5,359 m (18,380 ft).
-People love to go here and enjoy the view and click lot of pictures.
+People love to go here and enjoy the view and click a lot of pictures.
 So, if you have that feeling in your gut to stand at an unbelievable height to see a heavenly view then buckle up people, this is going to be one hell of a ride.

 Price: Rs.
 1000 per person (to and fro) by cab.